JennyZhangxc/IQ-link/admin/G-features.md

  - Music feature, button to start/stop music at anytime Background music start when play button pressed, the music stops when the game is completed
  - Restart button to snap all movable pieces in current game back to its original starting position.
+ - Add timer feature to show the time used for current game.
+The timer stopped when the puzzle is completed.